samer98-cpu/samer98-cpu/README.md

 - 👋 Hi, I’m @samer98-cpu  age 14
 - 🌱 I’m currently learning ... scripting
-- 💞️ I’m i like a game they name Awesoem Zombie Sniper
+- 💞️ I’m i like a game they name Awesome Zombie Sniper
 - 📫 How to reach me ...

 <!---